AriFordsham/GHCWiki/data-parallel/closure-conversion/class-less.md

 - `ConvCC thisDecl`: Original and converted declaration coincide (e.g., type declarations not involving arrows directly or indirectly).
 - `ConvCC convDecl`: The variant `convDecl` is the closure-converted form of `thisDecl`.

+An example of a feature that prevents conversion are unboxed values.
+We cannot make a closure from a function that has an unboxed argument, as we can neither instantiate the parametric polymorphic closure type with unboxed types, nor can we put unboxed values into the existentially quantified environment of a closure.

 ### Conversion pairs